 Before you do this, however, you’ll first need to repeat the above process to install Kubernetes on each of the workers.
 Go ahead and do that now.

-As with Docker Swarm, Kubernetes uses a master/slave node formation.
-The master node is responsible for sending commands to each of the slave nodes (and to itself).
-When first setting up your cluster, you need to manually elect a master before doing anything else.
+As with Docker Swarm, Kubernetes uses a controller/agent node formation.
+The controller node is responsible for sending commands to each of the agent nodes (and to itself).
+When first setting up your cluster, you need to manually elect a controller before doing anything else.
 While SSH’d into the

 kube-manager server, go ahead and issue the following command: